 If you think that "wine country" and "British Columbia" have as much in common as "beaches" and "the Arctic," think again.
-The British Columbia region known as the Okanagan, roughly five hours east of Vancouver by car or one hour by air, is a significant wine-producing area.
-It calls itself the "Napa of the North," and although that's stretching the truth somewhat—Okanagan wine production is a literal drop in the bucket compared to that of the Napa Valley—the Okanagan is a magnet for wine enthusiasts, novice and expert alike.
+The Okanagan region, roughly five hours east of Vancouver by car or one hour by air, has earned another moniker: "Napa of the North," for its award-winning blends.
+Admittedly, wine production is not even half of the Napa Valley; but still, the Okanagan is a magnet for wine enthusiasts—novice and expert alike.

 Its lakeside and scenic vineyards aren't the Okanagan's only draw.
 Add to that the region’s arid summer climate, water activities, numerous golf courses, mountain trails, and abundant snow in winter, and you have a perfect short getaway from Vancouver and the British Columbia coast as well as a perfect setting for a longer stay.

 The Okanagan's wineries are concentrated in four general areas: around the city of Kelowna and north toward Vernon, around Summerland, along the Naramata Bench outside the town of Penticton, and in the area between Oliver and Osoyoos, just north of the U.S. border.
 If you're planning a short trip, you might want to stick to just one of these areas, especially since each one has developed its own wine trail to accommodate visitors with time constraints.
 That said, with approximately 170 wineries throughout the Okanagan, each area also offers enough to occupy several days of tasting.